zachcarter52/SweeteaApp/README.md

 # Sweetea Boba Mobile Ordering App -

-Sweetea is a boba which serves high-quality boba drinks and desserts in Roseville, Fair Oaks, and Auburn.
+Sweetea is a boba company which serves high-quality boba drinks and desserts in Roseville, Fair Oaks, and Auburn.
 We have designed a mobile application for Android and iOS to assist with ordering operations and provide users with a seamless experience to browse, customize, and purchase their favorite drinks and desserts.
 Built using Kotlin and Jetpack Compose with AWS Amplify and Amazon RDS for backend services.

 ## Participants
 - James McDole https://github.com/ZOrangeBandit